-Chunks of pork tearing neatly away from a knuckle bone, a pale, flattened slab of veal covered in golden crumbs, or an evening platter of sausages and cold cuts: for most people, German food = meat.
+Be it a chunk of pork falling neatly off a knuckle bone, a flat piece of veal covered in golden breadcrumbs, or a platter of cooked and cured cold cuts; for most people, German food = meat.
 This stereotype exists of course for a reason (thank you, Bavarian beerhalls), but though there may be pigs aplenty being processed in Germany each year (59.4 million in 2016), there’s been a steady decrease over the last decade in the amount of pork the Germans consume.

 Today, more than 10% of Germans avoid eating meat and other animal products, and the number of people turning to veganism is on the rise.
 Germany’s capital is repeatedly rated as one of the best cities in the world for travelling vegans, if not the vegan capital of the world (which is hardly surprising, given that 80,000 of Berlin’s 3.5 million inhabitants follow a vegan diet), and more vegan food and drinks products were launched in Germany in 2016 than anywhere else in the world.

 An increasing number of vegans in Germany adhere to a raw food diet, either partially, or altogether.
 They exclude from their diet not just those products that come from animal origins, but any food cooked above 45 degrees celsius.
 I’ve been unable to find any precise statistics online, but raw veganism appears to be a steadily growing trend here, with raw vegan communities sprouting online and gathering across the country for various vegan events, from friendly local potlucks to sizeable annual festivals.